Gangrene Treatment Without Surgery for Saving Limbs and Restoring Life

 Gangrene is a health condition that various risk factors can cause.
 These include the following:

 • Diabetes – one of the most significant risk factors for gangrene is diabetes.
 Diabetes means high blood sugar levels, which, in turn, can eventually damage your blood vessels.
 The blood vessel damage can slow or block your blood flow to a different body part, leaving such parts at high risk of gangrene.
-Every year, the number of patients suffering from diabetic gangrene treatment continue to increase because of our modern, unhealthy lifestyle.
+Every year, the number of patients suffering from diabetic gangrene continues to increase because of our modern, unhealthy lifestyle.

 • Blood vessel disease– Hardened and narrowed arteries due to atherosclerosis and blood clots might also block blood flow to an area of the body and thus increase the risk of gangrene.